Girobank

 National Girobank was a British public sector financial institution run by the General Post Office that opened for business in October 1968.
-It started life as National Giro  then National Girobank and finally Girobank plc before being absorbed into Alliance & Leicester plc in 2003.
+It was initially called National Giro then National Girobank and finally Girobank plc, before being absorbed into Alliance & Leicester in 2003.

-The organisation chalked up notable firsts.
-It was the first bank designed with computerised operations in mind; the first bank in Europe to adopt OCR (optical character recognition) technology; the first bank to offer interest-bearing current accounts, and the first bank in Europe to offer telephone banking, operating several years prior to the start of Midland Bank's First Direct service.
-It is widely credited for shaking up the UK banking market, forcing competitors to innovate and respond to the needs of the mass market.
+It was the first bank in Europe to adopt OCR (optical character recognition) technology; the first bank to offer interest-bearing current accounts, and the first in Europe to offer telephone banking.